-If you have been given frogspawn or ordered some online, you may decide that caring for them indoors in a small tank is the best option for you.
+- If you have been given frogspawn or ordered some online, caring for them indoors in a small tank may be the best option for you.
 The tank should not be too deep and you will likely need to put rocks and stones in the bottom.

-You can put in some pond weeds if you don't have rocks or stones as this will do two things:
+If you don't have rocks or stones, you can put in some pond weeds, as this will do two things:

-- It will oxygenate the water which means happy tadpoles and
+- It will oxygenate the water, which means happy tadpoles.

 - The weeds will already have some algae and bacteria on them, which will serve as the tadpoles' main food source until they develop their back legs.
-(They become carnivorous after this point).
+(They become carnivorous after that point).

 After your tadpoles hatch, they will not require food for the first 24-48 hours as they will rely on the protein from which they hatched.
 This protein will sustain them for the first few days.
 Once this has been absorbed fully and they become hungry, they will swim around your pond looking for food.

-Remember that just because the frogs have laid what may seem like thousands of eggs, not all of them will hatch, and once they do it is unlikely that all of them will make it into adulthood.
-Oh, and of course once they are adults they still have a huge number of natural predators such as birds and cats to contend with, so out of 100 eggs, you may only end up with 6 or 7 adult frogs!
+Remember that just because the frogs have laid what may seem like thousands of eggs, not all of them will hatch, and once they do, it is unlikely that all of them will make it into adulthood.
+And of course, once they are adults, they still have a huge number of natural predators such as birds and cats to contend with, so out of 100 eggs, you may only end up with 6 or 7 adult frogs!

-Stage 5 - froglets begin leaving the water and venturing onto dry land
+- Stage 5 - The froglets begin leaving the water and venturing onto dry land

-Once a tadpole has developed it's back legs, it will be ready for something more substantial than just algae and a popular choice with most gardeners who take care of the tadpoles is cat food.
-Just one or two chunks cut up will keep the tadpoles happy.
+Once a tadpole has developed its back legs, it will be ready for something more substantial than just algae.
+A popular choice of most people who keep tadpoles is cat food.
+Just one or two chunks, cut up, will keep the tadpoles happy.